 Liberal – Luhmühlen

 British rider Tom Crisp’s horse Liberal died after collapsing near fence eight at Luhmühlen.
 Crisp said that Liberal had set off well on the cross-country but then didn’t feel right after fence seven and, as he went to pull up, the horse collapsed.
 “We’re all very sad,” he said.
 “It’s a tough day.”

 Britain’s Chef de Mission Will Connell thanked the organisers for their prompt response to the incident.
 “It happened very early on the course and was nothing to do with the fence.
 It was one of those very sad, regretful instances that happens in life.”

-A post mortem will be conducted to establish the cause of death, although a ruptured aorta was suspected.
+A necropsy will be conducted to establish the cause of death, although a ruptured aorta was suspected.

 Known as “Red” at home, he had been with Crisp since he was five, and completed his first CCI4*at Pau, France in 2008 as a nine-year-old, finishing 19th.
 He was 13th at the Luhmuhlen CCI4* in 2009 and had a quiet year in 2010 due to injury.
 Liberal completed the Burghley CCI4* in 2011 and 2012, was fifth in the Hopetoun CIC3* in 2013, and 10th at Chatsworth in May, 2014.

 • Receive a notification when a new article is posted: